Nikitha1287/LICExp/EXPT_3.md

 ![Screenshot 2025-03-11 045459](https://github.com/user-attachments/assets/25fd18ef-d23b-4b54-878d-4bea5865b636)

-3. CIRCUIT 3: Differential Amplifier with Acyive load
+3. CIRCUIT 3: Differential Amplifier with Active load

 ## **CIRCUIT ANALYSIS:**

 ![Screenshot 2025-03-11 045510](https://github.com/user-attachments/assets/585dd92a-0659-4013-a3e2-67ca5ed5a739)
+1. Perform DC Analysis and set the Q-point.
+2. Then perform Ac analysis and analyze the differential gain of the circuit.
+3. Then find out the frequency response graph and deduce the -3dB gain and bandwidth of the ciruit.

 # **CIRCUIT 1: Differential Amplifier with Load Resistor**
 ## **COMPONENTS REQUIRED:**